Rmanamr/CMD-geometric-shapes-Python/README.md

 using Python version 3.11.4

 Run the program using :
-CMD_Iranian_National_Code_Validation_API.exe
+CMD_Geometric_Shapes.exe
 or using :
-"python CMD_Iranian_National_Code_Validation_API.py" in Windows CMD
+"python CMD_Geometric_Shapes.py" in Windows CMD
-while CMD is in the CMD-Iranian-national-code-validation-API-Python directory
+while CMD is in the CMD-geometric-shapes-Python directory

 You can see the program document using :
-"python -m pydoc CMD_Iranian_National_Code_Validation_API"
+"python -m pydoc CMD_Geometric_Shapes"
- while CMD is in the CMD-Iranian-national-code-validation-API-Python directory
+ while CMD is in the CMD-geometric-shapes-Python directory

 Feel free to contact me at:
 @ armanazarnik@gmail.com